wellrestedphp/wellrested/README.md

 ### Routing

 WellRESTed's primary goal is to facilitate mapping of URIs to classes that will provide or accept representations.
 To do this, create a Router instance and load it up with some Routes.
-Each Route is simply a mapping of a URI pattern to a classname.
-The classname represents the Handler class which the router will dispatch at the time it recieves a request for the given URI.
+Each Route is simply a mapping of a URI pattern to a class name.
+The class name represents the Handler class which the router will dispatch at the time it receives a request for the given URI.
 The handlers are never loaded unless they are needed.

 Here's an example of a Router that will handle two URIs: